 5. Training set / Validation set / Testing set

-- the training set 🤨 is used for learning: this is the only dataset that must be given to the algorithms and on which the Data Scientist must rely to design his model.
+• le training set 🤨 serves to learning : this is the only data set that must be given to the algorithms and on which the Data Scientist must rely to design his model.

-- the validation set 👍 is there to evaluate the models as they are learned and to compare different or differently parameterised algorithms.
-One needs a separate dataset from the training set to be sure not to value algorithms that rely on the peculiarities of the training set (i.e. overfitting)
+• le validation set 👍 is here to assess the models As things progress of learning and for can compare different or differently parameterized algorithms.
+We need a dataset separate from the training set to be sure not to use algorithms that rely on the particularities of the training set (ie overfit)

-- the testing set 💪 is there to evaluate the chosen model once at the end and assign a reliable score to the chosen model.
-The validation set cannot be used for this as it was used to choose the best algorithm (in other words, the algorithm has been chosen for it); therefore there would be a risk of overlearning 🛑.
+• le testing set 💪 is there for evaluate the chosen model only once end and assign a reliable score to the selected model.
+The validation set cannot be used for this because it was used to choose the best algorithm (in other words, the chosen algorithm is adapted to it); there would therefore be a risk of overlearning 🛑.

 6. Supervised / unsupervised learning